fragcolor-xyz/shards/docs/docs/contribute/code/building-chainblocks.md

 You should update your system packages frequently and preferably every time you want to build the project.

-On Windows you'll need to run these commands in a MingW terminal.
-To get to this terminal go to the Windows start menu, search for 'MSYS2 MingW' and click the version appropriate for your machine (x86 or x64).
+On Windows you'll need to run these commands in a MinGW terminal.
+To get to this terminal go to the Windows start menu, search for 'MSYS2 MinGW' and click the version appropriate for your machine (x86 or x64).

 Update the Rust packages with `rustup` (works with Windows, Mac, and Linux).